Local geometry of special pieces of nilpotent orbits: Shared orbit pairs

 \begin{remark} The list in Prop. \ref{p.sharedorbits} is not exhaustive in positive characteristic.
 For example, in characteristic 2 the simple Lie algebra $\g$ of type $G_2$ is isomorphic to $\mathfrak{psl}_4\cong [\mathfrak{pgl}_4,\mathfrak{pgl}_4]$.
 It follows that there is a purely inseparable bijection ${\mathcal N}(\mathfrak{sl}_4)\rightarrow{\mathcal N}(\g)$.

-Similarly, in characteristic 2 a simple Lie algebra of type $F_4$ has an ideal isomorphic to $\mathfrak{pso}_8$.
+Similarly, a simple Lie algebra of type $F_4$ in characteristic 2 has an ideal isomorphic to $\mathfrak{pso}_8$, hence there is a purely inseparable map ${\mathcal N}(\mathfrak{spin}_8)\rightarrow{\mathcal N}(\mathfrak{f}_4)$.
 This example is related to the existence of an exceptional isogeny, hence has analogues in types $B$ and $C$ in characteristic 2 and in type $G_2$ in characteristic 3 (where $\g$ has an ideal isomorphic to $\mathfrak{psl}_3$).
 We do not know whether there exist shared orbits in positive characteristic not appearing in Prop. \ref{p.sharedorbits} and not related to exceptional isogenies or to type $G_2$ in characteristic 2.
 Note also that in small positive characteristic, the unipotent variety is not isomorphic to the nilpotent cone, hence there may exist distinct examples of shared unipotent orbits. \end{remark}